 The next year our family moved to Halifax, Nova Scotia.
 As I was unpacking, I found the scrap of paper and started to work on it a little bit.
 For a while it became a favorite bedtime story for our oldest daughter Catherine Iliana.
 (Catherine was our only child at the time old enough really get into bedtime stories.)
 Over the next few years the songs emerged, the story got a bit more elaborate, and Jigme became Iliana, the girl who brought the sun home to the kingdom.
 In 1992 I read Iliana to the children at the Halifax Shambhala Center.
 The next day the father of an eight year old boy told me that when his son came home, he said, "Now I know the true meaning of Children's Day."
 I think that was the moment when I first started to think that Iliana might someday become a book.

 I worked on the story more intensively in '94 and '95, and by the end of '95 it was published with a print run of 4000 books.
 Tatjana's vivid and cheerful illustrations really brought the story to life, and the book sold well to Buddhist families.
 But people outside the Buddhist community enjoyed the book as well.
-Five years later the books were all sold, and ever since Iliana has been out of print until now.
+Five years later the books were all sold, and ever since Iliana was out of print until 2012.

 In many ways, Iliana fills a need that naturally presents itself at the end of December.
 All the world is geared toward celebrating something, but many people no longer have much of a connection with the original meaning behind the celebration.
 Iliana presents an additional or alternative reason for the season.
 The Children's Day celebration that happens spontaneously at the end of the story, is inspiring and non-sectarian.
 It presents basic human values of courage, dignity, inner strength, and wisdom without entering into the realm of religion.